 The big numbers kept coming for Mazzone's offense in year three at UCLA.
 Brett Hundley became the school's all-time leader in total offense (11,713) and touchdown passes (75).
 He also was the first UCLA quarterback to throw for at least 3,000 yards in three different seasons.
-The redshirt junior ranked fourth in the NCAA in completion percentage (.691) and 13th in passing efficiency (152.7).
+The redshirt junior, who was selected by the Green Bay Packers in the 2015 NFL Draft, ranked fourth in the NCAA in completion percentage (.691) and 13th in passing efficiency (152.7).
 Paul Perkins led the Pac-12 in rushing and became the 13th Bruin back to reach the 1,000-yard milestone for a season.
 His total of 1,575 rushing yards was the second-highest in school history.
 The offense tied the school mark with five games of 500-yard total offense.
 Receivers Jordan Payton (67) and Devin Fuller (59) each ranked among the school's top 10 all-time in single-season catches.

 Mazzone's first season on the field with the Bruins quickly turned into a record-setting campaign.
 Senior running back Johnathan Franklin established new school marks for career rushing yards (4,403 yards), career all-purpose yards (4,925), single-season rushing yards (1,734), single-season 100-yard rushing games(9) and single-season all-purpose yards (2,062).
 He was selected in the 2013 NFL Draft by the Green Bay Packers.